Xunnamius/black-flag/README.md

   [muck around with][42] the relevant yargs instances manually in [`configureExecutionPrologue`][43].

-- Since vanilla yargs [lacks the ability][44] to modify or remove options added by `yargs::option`, calling `yargs::help` will throw.
-CLI tools having a `--help` option is almost sacred at this point, and there are few if any good reasons not to output help text when `--help` is present in your arguments list.
-Still, if you require the functionality of `yargs::help`, modify [`context.state.globalHelpOption`][45] directly in [`configureExecutionContext`][46].
+- By default, Black Flag enables the `--help` option same as vanilla yargs (but excluding the help command).
+However, since vanilla yargs [lacks the ability][44] to modify or remove options added by `yargs::option`, calling `yargs::help` will throw.
+If you require the functionality of `yargs::help` to disable or modify the `--help` option, update [`context.state.globalHelpOption`][45] directly in [`configureExecutionContext`][46].